Kodeworks/rust-nannou-workshop/part3/README.md

 ## 🌊 Exercise 3-I: Increase the fuzzyness
 We want a bit more fuzzyness in the particle flow.
-We have set them free to flow with the Perlinian forceas at play, but still they lack some complexity.
+We have set them free to flow with the Perlinian forces at play, but still they lack some complexity.

 📜 Add a random offset to each `Agent`'s `noize_z`